-chunk-type-name? ::= a symbol to be tested to determine if it names a chunk-type all-chunk-type-names
+chunk-type-name? ::= a symbol to be tested to determine if it names a chunk-type

 The chunk-type-p command returns t if chunk-type-name? is a symbol that names a chunk-type in the current model and returns nil if it does not.
 If there is no current model then a warning is printed and nil is returned.